 - New users added, demand backfills across all existing flags to maintain the target percentage

-So, I quickly realised we needed a stateless solution since maintaining state is cumbersome in this case.
+So it became obvious that we needed a stateless solution since maintaining state of each flag is cumbersome in this case.
 However, with a stateless solution, we should ensure,

 - Stickiness: The same user should land on the same side of the threshold every time.
 If flag-1 is at, say, 70%, a user who’s “in” stays in across sessions and as new users join.
 The outcome shouldn’t flap between logins.

-- Cheap to compute: Which side of the threshold the user falls on should be easily computable (ideally O(1)); if it’s slow, that latency cascades to the endpoints behind the flag
+- Cheap to compute: Which side of the threshold the user falls on should be easily computable (ideally O(1)) on the fly (since we will no longer have state stored in DB to simply retrieve it); if it’s slow, that latency cascades to the endpoints behind the flag

 So, how do we actually solve this?